 A healthy coat for a Finnish Spitz is light, airy, and has a natural shine.
 The outer coat is no longer than 2.5 inches long.

 Brushing should be a pleasurable experience for both your pet and for you.
 Make brushing a regular [weekly] experience.
+Find out how to groom a Finnish Spitz.

 Doing so really helps to keep your Finnish Spitz’s hair – as well as general home cleanliness – in good condition.